G2Lab/pQuant/README.md

 Below are the detailed instructions to help you set up and run the pQuant environment.

 ### Analysis pipeline
-A Snakemake pipeline used to produce our results is included in the "workflow/" subdirectory.
-This directory also contains scripts for reference creation and read concatenation for pQuant.
+The pQuant pipeline is managed using Snakemake, which handles task execution based on defined rules.
+The snakemake workflow for plain code is provided in the workflow/ directory.
+This directory includes scripts for reference creation, read concatenation, and the main pQuant steps.
+The pipeline replaces the previous use of Slurm scripts and optimizes execution for both local and distributed computing environments.

 ## Installation